Helmi Zambin: Club career

 Helmi began his career with AH United from 2004 to 2008.
 The following year he was selected to play for Brunei's sole professional club, DPMM FC.
 He went to Indera SC on loan for the two seasons the FIFA ban on Brunei was in effect.

 After the appointment of Steve Kean, Helmi only made 5 appearances in the 2014 S.League.
 Kean converted him to a right-sided full-back in the following season to help him gain more playing time.
 He made 15 appearances as DPMM won their first S.League title.

 With Rene Weber at the helm, Helmi established himself as the first-choice right-back for the club in the 2018 season.
 He scored his first league goal in five years slotting a rebound against Geylang International in a 2–6 victory on 10 June.
 With DPMM dominating the competition wherever they play, Helmi won the 2019 Singapore Premier League as well as the 2022 Brunei FA Cup playing for the royalty-owned club.
 He was released from the club on 7 February 2024, bringing an end to a 15-year affiliation.

 Helmi subsequently signed for Kasuka FC who gained entry to the preliminary stage of the 2024–25 Shopee Cup as Bruneian league champions.
 He made his debut on 24 July 2024 as a substitute in the play-offs second leg against Shan United of Myanmar where the Bruneian club succumbed to a 3–1 defeat.

 Helmi became league champions with Kasuka at the 2024–25 Brunei Super League with an unbeaten record in 13 games.
+That run extended well until the final game of the 2025–26 season, a showdown between the two undefeated sides Kasuka and Indera SC.
+At the end of the game, Indera prevailed 3–2 over their more fancied opponent.